noahkw/acmetk/docs/development.rst

 :class:`~acmetk.server.challenge_validator.ChallengeValidator` is the interface that challenge validator plugins must implement.
-Subclasses must also set the :attr:`~acmetk.server.challenge_validator.ChallengeValidator.config_name` which corresponds to the string that :code:`challenge_validator` is set to in the server config section.
+Implementations must also be registered with the plugin registry via :meth:`acmetk.server.PluginRegistry.register_plugin`, so that the CLI script knows which configuration option corresponds to which challenge validator class.
+A template for a challenge validator plugin can be found in :code:`acmetk/plugins/template_validator.py`

 :meth:`~acmetk.server.challenge_validator.ChallengeValidator.validate_challenge` must be
 overridden by all plugin implementations.